mmonfils/neighborhood-lab-dsm/tracking-the-blueprint/README.md

 ## From the Repository to the Porch

 When our community research uncovers a major trend or a new pressure point, we do not let it sit in a dusty GitHub folder.
-We package these findings into clear, plain language essays and send them out through our Substack newsletter.
+We package these findings into clear, plain-language essays and send them out through our Substack newsletter.
 This ensures our neighbors can read the research on their phones, discuss it at porch chats, and adjust their block spreadsheets before the outside changes hit our doorsteps.
+To read our latest tracking updates and follow along with the patterns we are tracing, check out our main feed at https://neighborhoodlabdsm.substack.com/ .